PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/DexRecFinder.md

 The program will repeatedly date-skip and view the Pokédex.
 Once you find what you want, you need to stop the program manually.
 It currently does not stop on its own.

+Once you have found what you want, save the game and disable the Y-COMM glitch to lock in the dex rec.

 Note that a Pokémon will not appear as a dex rec if you already have it in your Pokédex, but your Pokédex is not complete.
-This also applies to the Isle of Armor and Crown Tundra Pokédex if you have entered those areas.
+This also applies to the Isle of Armor and Crown Tundra Pokédexes if you have entered those areas.

 ## Options:
 This program does not have the ability to avoid the system update window.